cvlab-epfl/cvlab-kubernetes-guide/README.md

 * Find out the status of your job `runai describe job jobname`

-* Stop running jobs with `runai delete jobname`.
+* Stop running jobs with `runai delete job jobname`.
 Also if you want to submit another job with the same name, you need to delete the existing one which occupies the name.

 * View logs `runai logs jobname`.
 Add `--tail 64` to see 64 latest lines (or other number)